A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 \subsubsection{Quadrupole deformation}

-In order to compute the overlap integral, we need to solve the Dirac equation to obtain the muon and electron wavefunctions (as described in Section \ref{sec:theory}).
-We used an existing code \cite{Bartolotta2017} to solve the Dirac equation for a muonic atom in the potential of a spherically-symmetric 2-parameters Fermi distribution.
+In order to compute the overlap integral, we need to solve the Dirac equation to obtain the muon and electron wavefunctions (as described in Sec. \ref{sec:theory}).
+We used an existing code \cite{Bartolotta2017} to solve the Dirac equation for a muonic atom in the potential of a spherically-symmetric 2-parameter Fermi distribution.
+For approximately spherical nuclei ($Z < 60$ and $Z > 80$), we can directly apply this solver, whereas for deformed nuclei we first need to get an equivalent spherically-symmetric distribution.

 The method used to include the effect of nuclear quadrupole deformation on the matrix elements is as follows: